bc-andreadao/bc-wordpress-reference/pages/Classes/BigCommerce/Import/Processors/Category_Purge.md

 **Return Value:**

-The name of the state to set while the import is running
+The status identifier for the running state.